Harri/Spage/README.markdown

 Simple flat file CMS written in PHP.
 Each page gets its own `*.html` file which is served for users and `*.spage` file is kept for maintenance and search purposes.

 * Create and edit pages using Markdown
   * Live preview is shown while creating and editing pages using Showdown.js
-* Save pages as drafts or delete old ones
+* Save pages as drafts or unlisted
 * Templates are done using Mustache.php
 * RSS
 * Search
+* Comments
+  * Moderation for admins

 Configuration and usage
 -